SethMcGathey/SethMcGathey.github.io/README.md

 # SethMcGathey.github.io

 This is Seth McGathey's portfolio.
-In it you will see an overview of some of his projects and his currrent resume.
+In it you will see an overview of his life and career.

-If you are interested in contacting Seth about a programming position or project, please email him at seth.mcgathey@gmail.com.
+If you are interested in contacting Seth about a position or project, please email him at seth.mcgathey@gmail.com.